 The RASS measures three areas:

 - physical damage

-All three areas are assessed using a range of 1-100, with a score of 1 meaning there’s no evidence of the condition and 100 means the maximum level of progression.
+All three areas are assessed using a range of 1 to 100.
+A score of 1 means there’s no evidence of the condition, whereas 100 means the maximum level of progression.

-Doctors look for disease activity like joint swelling during a physical exam.
-A doctor will also check for functional impairment with range-of-motion exercises.
+Doctors look for disease activity, such as joint swelling, during a physical exam.
+They will also check for functional impairment with range-of-motion exercises.
 The physical damage component of the RASS looks at how much permanent damage RA has caused.

-Knowing your disease activity score will help you and your doctor assess if treatments are working or if they need to be changed.
+Knowing your disease activity score will help you and your doctor assess whether treatments are working or if they need to be changed.

 For the physical damage component, your doctor will look for scarring and destruction or deformity of the joints affected by RA and of the bones around them.